prodigeni/reddit_streamer/README.md

     # NAME:         reddit_streamer
     # VERSION:      0.3
     # AUTHOR:       (c) 2014 Glutanimate
-    # DESCRIPTION:  Collects given number of top video links on a subreddit and passes them to a player
+    # DESCRIPTION:  Collects defined number of top video links off a subreddit and passes them to a
-    #               of your choice (VLC by default)
+    #               player of your choice (VLC by default)
     #
     # FEATURES:     - supports YouTube, Vimeo, Liveleak and Dailymotion
     #
-    # DEPENDENCIES: lynx, yad, (vlc)
+    # DEPENDENCIES: curl, yad, (vlc)
     #               You can grab the zenity fork yad from http://sourceforge.net/projects/yad-dialog/ or
     #               ppa:webupd8team/y-ppa-manager
     #
+    # CHANGES:      - 0.4 -- replaced lynx with curl command-line
-    # CHANGES:      - 0.3 -- added support for vimeo.com, liveleak.com and dailymotion.com
+    #               - 0.3 -- added support for vimeo.com, liveleak.com and dailymotion.com
     #                     -- adjusted video link limit (100 is the maximum supported by reddit)
     #                     -- youtu.be links aren't unshortened anymore (they are supported by recent
     #                        revisions of the VLC youtube parser)